 We’d love to show you around so you can get a true feeling for what life is like in our community.

 The requirements for entering memory care can differ depending on the community.
 But for starters, your loved one having an Alzheimer’s or dementia diagnosis from a doctor can help get the process started.

 When you’re looking at memory care communities, you’ll also want to talk with them about your loved one’s specific needs.
-You’ll also want to map out the cost of the memory care community you’re looking at to make sure any financial requirements are met.
+You’ll want to map out the cost of the community you’re looking at to make sure any financial requirements are met.

 This behavior includes wandering, having unexplained injuries or becoming more forgetful about certain daily tasks like leaving the water running.
 Many senior living communities will notice these signs and schedule some time to talk to you about your loved one’s change in needs.

 The average length of stay in a memory care community is two to three years.
 But the length of stay is heavily determined by a resident’s progression of Alzheimer’s or dementia.
 What that progression looks like is unique to the individual.
 By keeping your loved one’s primary care doctor informed, you can better track the progression.

 Interested in learning more about how Ancora Memory Care helps residents find more purpose in each day?
 Call (440) 843-7800 to schedule a tour of our welcoming community.